dazuma/toys/toys/docs/guide.md

 *   Toys itself automatically adds a number of flags, such as `--verbose` and `--help`, to each tool.
 Toys-Core lets you customize what flags are automatically added for your own command line binary.
-*   Toys itself provides a default way to run tools that have no `run` method: it assumes such tools are namespaces, and displays the online help screen.
+*   Toys itself provides a default way to run tools that have no `run` method.
+    It assumes such tools are namespaces, and displays the online help screen.
     Toys-Core lets you provide an alternate default run method for your own command line binary.
 *   Toys itself provides several built-in tools, such as `do`, and `system`.